smartcontractkit/chainlink-testing-framework/book/src/overview.md

 # Intro

-The Chainlink Testing Framework (CTF) is a blockchain development framework written in Go.
+The Chainlink Testing Framework is a toolset designed for end-to-end testing of Chainlink products, focusing on functionality, resiliency, and performance.

-Its primary purpose is to help Chainlink developers create extensive integration, e2e, performance, and chaos tests to ensure the stability of the Chainlink project.

-It can also be helpful to those who just want to use Chainlink oracles in their projects to help test their contracts, or even for those that aren't using Chainlink.

-This documentation is primarily for:
+This documentation is intended for:
-- Engineers looking to write end-to-end tests
+- Chainlink engineers writing end-to-end tests in [Golang](https://go.dev/)
-- Non-technical users or external developers who want to [setup](framework/interactive.md) `Chainlink` nodes locally
+- Engineers using other languages who want to integrate with the Chainlink platform

 To get started with writing tests, refer to the [Framework](./framework/getting_started.md) chapter, where we guide you from basic to more complex scenarios.

+If you want to build integration with Chainlink not in [Golang](https://go.dev/), please refer to our [Interactive](framework/interactive.md) chapter.

 [Repository](https://github.com/smartcontractkit/chainlink-testing-framework) contains two major pieces:
 - [Framework](framework/overview.md)
 - [Libraries](libraries.md)

-If you're a non-technical user or want to build integration with Chainlink not in `Golang`, please refer to our [Interactive](framework/interactive.md) chapter.